captn3m0/captn3m0.github.com/setup/index.md

 It has crazy custom backlight support, and typing on it is a joy.

 I am also a speedcuber; my primary cube is a [DaYan GuHong v2][guhong] (stickerless).
-I also own several other cubes, including a Mirror and a Void cube.
+I also own several other twisty puzzles, including a Mirror Cube and a Megaminx.

-##And what software?
+## And what software?

 ![This is my desktop](/img/wallpaper.jpg)